 The Keynesian argument is that in this situation the state has to step in and stimulate demand.
 Lowering interest rates (even to zero) is not enough.
 By borrowing money to finance deficit spending – or by printing money – the state should inject demand into the economy.
 Increases in the social safety net (for instance, unemployment benefit) and job creation schemes (such as, infrastructure projects) could reduce unemployment and support increased demand.

-Krugman approves of the measures taken by the US government and the Federal Reserve in 2008/09.
+Krugman approves of the measures taken by the U.S. government and the Federal Reserve in 2008/09.
 The Fed reduced interest rates to near-zero and pumped credit into the economy through the so-called quantitative easing policy.
-Krugman also approves the rescue under George W Bush of the banks and the shadow banking institutions through the TARP ($700bn), though he rightly comments that they were bailed out on extremely lenient terms.
-In contrast, the promised help for ‘under-water’ mortgage holders (home buyers with negative equity) has largely failed to materialise.
+Krugman also approves the rescue under George W Bush of the banks and the shadow banking institutions through the TARP ($700 billion), though he rightly comments that they were bailed out on extremely lenient terms.
+In contrast, the promised help for “under-water” mortgage holders (home buyers with negative equity) has largely failed to materialize.
 He particularly supports Obama’s $787 billion stimulus package, but is very critical of its limited character (almost 40% of it taking the form of tax cuts rather than increased spending).

-It is the ‘liquidity preference’ of the big corporations which has been behind the turn towards speculative financial activity since the early 1980s.
+It is the “liquidity preference” of the big corporations which has been behind the turn towards speculative financial activity since the early 1980s.
 Krugman’s analysis reflects the weakness of Keynesian theory: it focuses on empirical, macroeconomic policy, and fails to come to grips with the underlying forces, especially the trajectory of profitability.
 Amazingly, Krugman makes no reference to profits or profitability – the word does not even appear in the index (but this is not uncommon in Keynesian textbooks).
-He graphically illustrates the growing inequality in the US, but makes no attempt to link this to the intensified exploitation of the working class, from whose labour power all profit is derived.
+He graphically illustrates the growing inequality in the U.S., but makes no attempt to link this to the intensified exploitation of the working class, from whose labor power all profit is derived.

 A policy fix?

-“BY APPLYING TIME-HONOURED economic principles whose validity has only been reinforced by recent events, we could be back to more or less full employment very fast, probably in less than two years.
-All that is blocking recovery is a lack of intellectual clarity and political will”.
+“BY APPLYING TIME-HONORED economic principles whose validity has only been reinforced by recent events, we could be back to more or less full employment very fast, probably in less than two years.
+All that is blocking recovery is a lack of intellectual clarity and political will.”
 This is a point that Krugman repeats several times throughout the book.
-“Time-honoured principles” refers to Keynesian policies.
+“Time-honored principles” refers to Keynesian policies.

 No historical perspective

 KRUGMAN’S ANALYSIS LACKS historical perspective.
-He recognises that Roosevelt’s New Deal was not entirely successful, giving way to a new recession in 1937.
+He recognizes that Roosevelt’s New Deal was not entirely successful, giving way to a new recession in 1937.
 In his view, it was not big enough or sustained long enough.
-However, he argues that the huge increase of public spending in a response to the opening of the second world war in 1939 pulled the US out of recession.
-Even before the US entered the war, rearmament and the increased global demand for US goods boosted its economy.
+However, he argues that the huge increase of public spending in a response to the opening of the second world war in 1939 pulled the U.S. out of recession.
+Even before the U.S. entered the war, rearmament and the increased global demand for U.S. goods boosted its economy.

 ARE KEYNESIAN POLICIES now ruled out?
 Some people undoubtedly think so.
-“In the current market environment”, says a Deutsche Bank analyst, “there is no room for using a Keynesian-type expansionary fiscal policy to boost demand in countries with low growth – the markets will simply not accept such a strategy”.
-(International Herald Tribune, 10 January).
-Global financial markets are now far bigger than they were in Keynes’s time, or even before the 1980 neo-liberal ‘revolution’.
+“In the current market environment,” says a Deutsche Bank analyst, “there is no room for using a Keynesian-type expansionary fiscal policy to boost demand in countries with low growth – the markets will simply not accept such a strategy” (International Herald Tribune, 1/10/2012).
+Global financial markets are now far bigger than they were in Keynes’ time, or even before the 1980 neoliberal “revolution.”
 In 1980 financial assets (in reality, credit/debt securities) were equal to one year’s output of the global economy.
 By 2006 such assets amounted to four times global output.
-This scale gives speculators – the so-called ‘bond-market vigilantes’ – the power to speculate against any governments that carry out policies of which they disapprove.
+This scale gives speculators – the so-called “bond-market vigilantes” – the power to speculate against any governments that carry out policies of which they disapprove.

 The bond traders, moreover, are reinforced by ultra-free-market ideology, which now dominates the thinking of capitalist governments and international agencies such as the OECD.
 Despite the deepening of the current world recession, they really believe that unfettered markets will produce growth – and mass unemployment and impoverishment of sections of the working class will not dent this growth.

-The kind of policies advocated by Krugman, if effectively implemented, could cushion the downswing in the US and elsewhere.
+The kind of policies advocated by Krugman, if effectively implemented, could cushion the downswing in the U.S. and elsewhere.
 But they would not overcome the underlying problems of capitalist accumulation.
 In any case, many Keynesians feel that it is already too late.
-For instance, Keynes’s biographer, Robert Skidelsky, writes: “At last, opinion is starting to shift [in favour of Keynesian policies] – but too slowly and too late to save the world from years of stagnation”.
-(The New Republic, 12 July)
+For instance, Keynes’s biographer, Robert Skidelsky, writes: “At last, opinion is starting to shift [in favor of Keynesian policies] – but too slowly and too late to save the world from years of stagnation” (The New Republic, 7/12/2012).

-How, as socialists, should we regard a stimulus package or programme of public works?
-In the face of mass unemployment and the prospect of prolonged economic stagnation, the leaders of workers’ organisations should indeed be calling for a massive programme of public works to provide jobs and stimulate growth.
+How, as socialists, should we regard a stimulus package or program of public works?
+In the face of mass unemployment and the prospect of prolonged economic stagnation, the leaders of workers’ organizations should indeed be calling for a massive program of public works to provide jobs and stimulate growth.

 Effective economic stimulus would require a big increase in social spending, increasing pensions and other benefits.
 Tax rates for the wealthy and big corporations should be substantially increased, with a levy on the uninvested cash piles of big companies.
 Effective measures should be taken against tax evasion and avoidance.

-It has to be recognised in advance, however, that the capitalists will vehemently resist a bigger role for the state and increased taxation.
-A programme to provide jobs and stimulate growth would require the mobilisation of the working class.
+It has to be recognized in advance, however, that the capitalists will vehemently resist a bigger role for the state and increased taxation.
+A program to provide jobs and stimulate growth would require the mobilization of the working class.
 Moreover, increased taxation in itself will not be sufficient to develop the economy.
 The dramatic raising of the living standards of the majority of the population would require the resources (additional real wealth) created by increased production.